'Tenet': What Exactly Is This Time Inversion Thing?

 Also Read: 15 Time Travel TV Shows You Should Be Watching Right Now, From '12 Monkeys' to 'Dark' (Photos)

-Or, in perhaps the biggest mindbender in the trailer, Washington and Robert Pattinson surveying a glass window full of bullet holes even though the fight that caused those bullet holes hasn’t happened yet.
+Or, in perhaps the biggest mindbender in the trailer, Washington and Robert Pattinson surveying a glass window full of bullet holes and impact marks, even though the fight that caused that damage hasn’t happened yet.

 There’s no easy way to come up with an explanation that would explain all three of those things.
 We could say that the glass with the bullet holes in it is an object that is traveling through time in reverse, but that sort of logic doesn’t help when we try to figure out how Washington fell up the side of the building without also falling down.